“Peaceful, luxurious hotel with white-on-white rooms, delicious seafood and an organic spa, set on a perfect stretch of beach in Xpu-Ha”

 Family friendly accommodation:

-The spacious Garden Suites (if you have 1 child), or the more private Villas with heated pool (if you have 2+ children).
+The spacious Jungle Suites (if you have 1 child), or the more private Pool Villas with heated pool (if you have 2+ children).
 Most rooms can take an extra bed or cot; one of the Master Suites can connect with an Ocean Suite.

 The hotel's nanny service offers 2 hours for free if you're using the restaurant or spa; babysitting is charged after that.